 - Sniping your target from as far as 40 yards won’t be an issue at all with some practice.

 - Light weight and relatively short length – easy to travel with.

 Your Diablo will need to have enough draw weight, depending on what type of game you’re hunting:

 - 40 lbs. or more for deer and smaller game.

 - 45 lbs. or more for elk hunting.

 - 55 lbs. and more for the largest game in the world.

 Try to take your shot from no more than 40, and preferably 30 or less yards away.
 This is mostly to make sure you properly hit your target, but also to ensure your arrow will carry enough kinetic energy to pass through the animal’s body.
 The more distance an arrow covers, the lower its kinetic energy will be.

-If you’re shopping online, there’s a good deal on the Diablo at Amazon.com – good price combined with free shipping.
+If you’re shopping online, check today’s price on Amazon.com.
 If you know another reliable store with a better deal, please contact me so I can include that information over here.
 Thanks for reading this review!